mullerido/Hand_IRT_Auto_Ecxtraction/Pre-proccess/Main/README.md

         - Segment the palm and fingeres from the background
         - Seperate between the fingeres and palm

-      After this process the main grey scale image with BW image and a another image with the seperated palm (in red) and fingeres (in blue) should appear below.
+      After this process the main grey scale image with BW image and a another image with the separated palm (in red) and fingers (in blue) should appear below.

     - 'Done' should appear to announce that the segmentation is done.